Control access to Lambda function URLs

 – Lambda doesn't perform any authentication before invoking your function.
 However, your function's resource-based policy is always in effect and must grant public access before your function URL can receive requests.
 Choose this option to allow public, unauthenticated access to your function URL.

 For additional insights into security, you can use AWS Identity and Access Management Access Analyzer to get a comprehensive analysis of external access to your function URL.
 IAM Access Analyzer also monitors for new or updated permissions on your Lambda functions to help you identify permissions that grant public and cross-account access.
-IAM Access Analyzer is free to use for any AWS customer.
+You can use IAM Access Analyzer at no charge.
 To get started with IAM Access Analyzer, see Using AWS IAM Access Analyzer.

-This page contains examples of resource-based policies for both auth types, and also how to create these policies using the AddPermission API operation or the Lambda console.
-For information on how to invoke your function URL after you've set up permissions, see Invoking Lambda function URLs.
+This page contains examples of resource-based policies for both auth types, and how to create these policies using the AddPermission API operation or the Lambda console.
+For information about how to invoke your function URL after you've set up permissions, see Invoking Lambda function URLs.

 Using the AWS_IAM